 Employees are required to abide by the provisions of the district's acceptable use agreement and administrative procedures.
 Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and/or legal action.
-Employees with questions about computer use and data management can contact Todd Newberry.
+Employees with questions about computer use and data management can contact administration office or IT.